agoluoglu/IDNNs/README.md

 - In Docker Desktop, in General Settings enabled "Use Rosetta for x86_64/amd64 emulation on Apple Silicon"

 ## Usage
-- You must have Docker installed beforehand
+- You must have Docker installed beforehand.
+Make sure to go to Docker Desktop, navigate to General Settings, and enable "Use Rosetta for x86_64/amd64 emulation on Apple Silicon".
+This  might bring up a prompt that says you need a system update that then freezes when trying to find the update.
+I ignored the frozen window, and Rosetta was still enabled for me, hopefully it will work for you too!
 - Open the project in VSCode
 - Make sure the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension is installed (VSCode should automatically prompt you to install when it notices the devcontainer files).
 - VSCode should automatically prompt you to "Reopen in Container" with a popup on the bottom right.
 You can also do this by finding the bottom left corner of the VSCode window with these symbols: ><.
 Click and select "Reopen in Container".